Ng-Gavin/Ng-Gavin.github.io/essays/interests.md

 ## Future

 Building on my interests in automation, I also like artificial intelligence and machine learning.
 I have dabbled with using machine learning in my projects, but I would like to learn more about it.
 The idea that a machine or computer can perform tasks with endless variability that normally could only be performed by a human is fascinating.
-Being able to create programs that can adapt and learn without every possibility of being hard coded is really exciting to me.
+Being able to create programs that can adapt and learn without every possibility of being hard coded is exciting to me.